endojs/endo/packages/ses/package.json.md

 The value is the same as for `"."` above.

+## "./tools.js": ...

+Exposes tools that are useful for creating hardened JavaScript environments that move certain responsibilities from `eval` to generated code.

 ## "./package.json": "./package.json"

 Tools like Svelte need to access the `package.json` of every package in an